sergeivisotsky/REST/REST-client/README.md

 2. Open `logback-spring.xml` setup directory where all your logging files are going to saved

 ## Run
-* Perform command `mvn spring-boot:run` or compile project in .jar and perform command `java -jar rest-client-VERSION.jar`
+* Perform command `mvn spring-boot:run` or compile project in .jar and perform command `java -jar target/rest-client-VERSION.jar`